Luhut Binsar Pandjaitan

-After retiring from the military, in 2004 he founded Toba Sejahtra Group, which has interests in natural resources (oil, gas and mining), electricity generation (coal, gas and geothermal) and agriculture (palm oil).
+After retiring from the military, in 2004 he founded Toba Sejahtra Group, which has interests in natural resources (oil, gas, and mining), electricity generation (coal, gas and geothermal) and agriculture (palm oil).

 Luhut is chairman of Del Foundation, which has established schools and a technology college for underprivileged students.
-He is also the founder of Luhur Bakti Pertiwi Foundation, an institution which aims to nurture young Indonesian talents.
+He is also the founder of the Luhur Bakti Pertiwi Foundation, an institution that aims to nurture young Indonesian talents.
 In 2011, Luhut received Ernst & Young's Entrepreneur of the Year Award in the Social Development category.

 Early life

-Luhut was born on 28 September 1947 in Simargala, a small hamlet in Toba, North Sumatra.
-He is the first son of Bonar Pandjaitan, a Sibualbuali bus driver who became an executive of Caltex Petroleum Corp. in Indonesia and was sent to Cornell University in the United States, and Siti Farida Naiborhu, who did not complete elementary school.
+Luhut was born on 28 September 1947 in Simargala, a small hamlet in Toba, North Sumatra, as the eldest child and only son of the five children.
+His father, Bonar Pandjaitan (died 1982), was a retired soldier who became a Sibualbuali bus driver and executive of Caltex Petroleum Corp in Indonesia and was sent to Cornell University in the United States and graduated as engineer.
+Bonar was a president guard holding Lieutenant rank of Indonesian Army, during its foundation period, far before Tjakrabirawa Regiment and Presidential Security Force of Indonesia were formally instituted.
+For unknown reason, Bonar was demoted from his rank to First Warrant Officer, resulting to his resentment towards army and quitted the service in 1949.
+His mother, Siti Farida Naiborhu (1917–2000), did not complete elementary school.

-Luhut would later say that despite his mother's lack of formal education, she taught her five children to always be honest, study hard and work hard.
+Luhut would later say that despite his mother's lack of formal education, she taught her five children to always be honest, study hard, and work hard.
 When Luhut was three years old, the family moved to Riau province, where his father took a job with Caltex.
 They lived in Rumbai district, where Luhut attended Yayasan Cendana Elementary School, which was owned by Caltex.
 He later attended junior high school in Pekanbaru.
 Luhut became a keen swimmer, practicing in the Siak River, and represented Riau at a national sports event in 1962.
-Despite his athletic success, his parents felt he misbehaved because he liked to get inta fight, so they sent him to school in Bandung, West Java.
+Despite his athletic success, his parents felt he misbehaved because he liked to get into a fight, so they sent him to school in Bandung, West Java.

 Luhut attended SMAK 1 PENABUR High School in Bandung.
 In his final year of high school, he met Devi Simatupang, his future wife.
-Also in Bandung, he became one of the founders of the Indonesian Student Action Front (KAPI) that protested against founding president Sukarno's Old Order and the Communist Party of Indonesia (PKI).
+Also in Bandung, he became one of the founders of the Indonesian Student Action Front (KAPI) and protested against founding President Sukarno's Old Order and the Communist Party of Indonesia (PKI).